RobhooX/Robhoot/Robhack/MAR2020/BM/RobSIRs.jl/README.md

 * a: infected to recovered rate
 * d: death rate (ds, dI, dr)

-# Generalization of the equations for an automated simulator builder
+## Generalization of the equations for an automated simulator builder

-* Build Process-based knowledg graph to explore populations of models.
-For example, the SIR equations per NODE above can be generalized to have Sn nodes for susceptibles (i.e., age classes), In nodes for infected, and Rn nodes for recoverd.
+* Process-based knowledge graph to explore populations of models.
+For example, the SIR equations per NODE described above can be generalized to have Sn nodes for susceptibles (i.e., age classes), In nodes for infected, and Rn nodes for recoverd.
 In addition, there might be other node types, like explosed, unreported and reported infectious and hospitalized.